Why Would I Want A Prenuptial Agreement?

 Many people don’t think they need a premarital agreement unless they are wealthy.
 In reality, a premarital agreement can protect people in many kinds of circumstances.

 At Rowe Law Offices, P.C., our attorneys based in the Lehigh Valley offer free initial consultations to discuss premarital agreements.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 What Is A Prenuptial Agreement?